kobjects/ktxml/README.md

 - Reduced the number of places where null is returned
 - Factories removed

-For a code example, please take a look at the [test](https://github.com/kobjects/ktxml/blob/main/core/src/commonTest/kotlin/org/kobjects/ktxml/KtXmlTest.kt).

-Import in `build.gradle.kts` for a "shared" KMM module:
+Import in `build.gradle.kts` for a "shared" KMP module:

 ```
 (...)